Skip to content

 • Institutions with high visa refusal or drop-out rates may lose their sponsor license.

 โœ… Impact: Apply to well-established, compliant universities only.
-Students from โ€œhigh-riskโ€ regions (based on refusal history) will be monitored more closely.
+Students from โ€œhigh-riskโ€ regions will be monitored more closely.

 4. ๐Ÿ’ท Financial Proof and Genuine Intent Reinforcement